StanciuMarian/bookinfo-k8s-practice/README.md

 How do we expose our application outside of the cluster, to the users?

 A service is an object that stays in front of a group of pods and all traffic to the pods go through the service that also does load balancing between the pods.
 The service itself has an IP address that can be used to call the applications behind it.
 We can install inside the cluster a DNS server to resolve the service name to the service IP address so we can just call it by name.
-Minikube and most of the cloud providers come with a DNS server by default so we don't have to do anything to set that up.
+Minikube, KinD and most of the cloud providers come with a DNS server by default so we don't have to do anything to set that up.
 A service can be one of four types:
   * ClusterIP - accesible only inside the cluster
   * NodePort - exposes an IP address outside the cluster